Chris-Luong/comp3331/ass/ass_notes.md

 ## Timestamps

-Check 3.2 authentication for format.
+Check 3.2 (authentication) and 3rd para of 3.3 for format.
 Could have error message with the proper format

 ## SRB